 Where to See the Rapeseed Fields – Exact Locations

 As I mentioned earlier, you will have absolutely no problems finding a rapeseed field in Skåne.
 Once they start blooming you’ll find it hard NOT to see them!
 But just to put your mind at ease, I’ll show you exactly where we took these images using a map below.
-I included only two locations here, but if you decide to drive on Malmövägen towards Bara, you’ll see an endless coat of yellow!
+I included a few locations here in the map below to help you better find a few of them.

 My favorite was rapeseed field 2, because it had a small hill which made all the houses behind disappear and create a lovely blue and yellow line.

-Save this post on Pinterest as well if you want to access the map in when you plan your visit.
-If you’re curious on more stories from this day, then visit this IG highlight.
+Save this post on Pinterest as well if you want to access the map when you plan your visit.

 Save this post for later: